temporalio/documentation/docs-src/go/how-to-use-a-custom-payload-converter-in-go.md

   dataConverter := converter.NewCompositeDataConverter(YourCustomPayloadConverter())
   ```

-- To add your custom type conversion to the default Data Converter, use the following.
+- To add your custom type conversion to the default Data Converter, use the following to keep the defaults but set yours just before the default JSON fall through.

   ```go
   dataConverter := converter.NewCompositeDataConverter(